 The sauce cooks quickly while the rotini is boiling, and the pasta is ready to serve in 15 minutes.
 Not much chopping and slicing required as the tomatoes are added whole.
 The cooking times below are assuming that the pasta is set to boil while the sauce is being prepared, and then the cooked pasta is added to the sauce at the end.

 Simple to make and an amazingly tasty, classic homemade thin crust Tomato Mozzarella Pizza.
 The basil leaves and freshly ground pepper take the pizza to another dimension.
 Try a variant with different toppings, taking you to Pizza Heaven!
-With tomato basil sauce (link to recipe is given below) the pizza is so easy to put together.
+With tomato basil sauce (link to recipe is given below and in the ingredients list in the recipe) the pizza is so easy to put together.

 Move over, Dominos, Pizza Hut, et al!
 Home made Pizza has arrived!
 Having finally got the hang of making pizza dough at home, weekends have become Pizza dinner days.
 With my easy tomato basil sauce stocked up in the fridge, along with pizza dough made every 2 weeks or so and frozen till the weekend, it takes 5 minutes to prepare the toppings and spread them on the pizza base.
 Into the oven and out again in 12 minutes or less.